seanpm2001/smithy/docs/source/quickstart.rst

 ==================

 A resource is contained within a service or another resource.
-Resources have identifiers, operations, and any number of child resources.
+Resources have identifiers, properties, operations, and any number of child resources.

 .. code-block:: smithy